Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_02.md

               3. failure/error matters
           + --> same conditions for good intuition as for flow

-Relationship between Insight and Implicit Learning:
+#### Relationship between Insight and Implicit Learning:

-    + reinforcement:
++ of reinforcement:
     + insight makes your cognition explore new patterns
     + implicit learning picks up on the new patterns and restructures them in a new frame --> new insight
     + insight makes your cognition explore new patterns

 #### Flow and Mystical Experience

 + powerful altered state of consciousness enhancing cognitive processing
 + shaman is making meaning:
     + altering what matters to people
-    + altering the sense of identity of people --> transform/heal people
+    + altering the sense of identity of people
+        + transform/heal people

 #### Flow and Enhanced Cognition